applied-systems-biology/jipipe-website/content/documentation/result-analysis.md

 The UI has two main components:

 1. The **slot tree** shows a hierarchy of all data slots.
 It is organized by [compartment](/documentation/graph-compartment), then [algorithm](/documentation/batch-pipelines), and finally [data slot](/documentation/batch-pipelines).
 By selecting any of the entries, all data associated to the selection or any n-child is displayed.
-2. The **output data table** lists the stored data of the selected slot(s) as table (if you are unfamiliar why this is, please take a look at the explanation on [how ACAQ5 processes data](/documentation/batch-pipelines))
+2. The **output data table** lists the stored data of the selected slot(s) as table (if you are unfamiliar why this is, please take a look at the explanation on [how JIPipe processes data](/documentation/batch-pipelines))

 ![Result analysis UI](/img/documentation/result-analysis-ui.png)